richardguarnieri/professional-README-generator/README.md

 <!-- License -->
 ## License
-The last section of a high-quality README file is the license.
-This lets other developers know what they can and cannot do with your project.
-If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).

-**Example of this README.md License message:**

 This project is licensed under the terms of the MIT license.

 See `LICENSE` for more information.